ezos86/zombie-sudoku/README.md

 - IEN-2 Auth Services
 - IEN-3 Menu and Game
 - IEN-4 Leaderboard
-- IEN-5 Bugs & Tests
+- IEN-5 Bugs
-- IEN-6 Cleanup
+- IEN-6 Misc

 ## Project Structure
 The folder structure of this app is explained below: